gregswindle/HTTPCookieMessageHandler/README.md

 let cookie: HTTPCookie = HTTPCookieJson.cookie(dictionary: sessionDictionary)
 ```

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+## `CRUD` using the `MessageHandler` `Protocol` (aka "`Interface`")

+The [`MessageHandler`](HTTPCookieMessageHandler/MessageHandler.swift) protocol defines a common interface for creating, reading, updating, and deleting data.

 ## Requirements

 This library was written in Swift version 3.0.
+It hasn't been tested for `Objective C` bridging, yet: that's next.

 ## Installation

-HTTPCookieMessageHandler is available through [CocoaPods](http://cocoapods.org).
+`HTTPCookieMessageHandler` is available through [CocoaPods](http://cocoapods.org).
 To install
 it, simply add the following line to your Podfile:

 ```ruby